 - Cut the cherry tomatoes in half and add to the bowl.

-- Drain and rinse the hominy and allow to drip dry in a colander.
+- Drain and rinse the chickpeas and allow to drip dry in a colander.
 Then add to the salad.

 - Dice the roasted red peppers add to the salad.

 - Stir to combine all the vegetables.

 - Add the basil leaves, garlic, olive oil, vinegar, salt. and pepper to a blender, food processor or immersion blender-safe container.

 - Blend until smooth and taste for seasoning.

 - Pour dressing over prepared salad.

 - This can be made up to one hour before serving with dressing.
 If making a day in advance, leave the dressing off and add before serving.